hernanmd/Territorial/Territorial.md

 - Add more GeoNames features.
 - Add Bioregions.

+## Contributing Guidelines

+- Have a look at existing code to get a feel.
+- Indent code using tab, not spaces.
+- No unnecessary brackets.
+- Close multiple blocks on one line.
+- Add a space at the beginning and end of a temporary variable declarations and blocks.
+- Don't use any dialect specific syntax, like byte array literals #[ ], curly braces { }, or pragmas <pragma>.
+- Instead of TimeStamp use DateAndTime.
+- Do not assume #value is part of the Object protocol.
+- Use WriteStream on: String new instead of String new writeStream.
+- Don't send #next to a ReadStream that is at end.
+Instead send #atEnd to check if the stream is at the end.

+## Reporting Issues

+- Issues should be reported at the current ticket system at : [https://github.com/hernanmd/Territorial/issues](https://github.com/hernanmd/Territorial/issues)
+- Please always include your environment information (Virtual Machine used with version, Image version used, Operating System, Stable or Development versions of Territorial)
+- To ask questions please use the ettiquete suggested at [http://www.catb.org/~esr/faqs/smart-questions.html](http://www.catb.org/~esr/faqs/smart-questions.html)

 ## How to Create a Data Provider

 If you want to include new data and API into Territorial, you could take the following recommended steps: